Existence of minimizers for the SDRI model in 2d: wetting and dewetting regime with mismatch strain: Decay estimates for -minimizers

-The proof of Lemma \ref{lem:approximation_chambolle} is an adaptation of the arguments of \cite[Theorem 3]{CCI:2019.jmpa} to our situation of functional depending on set-function pair with extra care paid for the constraint on the number of boundary connected components.
+The proof of Lemma \ref{lem:approximation_chambolle} is an adaptation of the arguments of \cite[Theorem 3]{CCI:2019.jmpa} to our situation of functional depending on set-function pairs with extra care paid for the constraint on the number of boundary connected components.
 The idea is to treat the boundary of each admissible region as a jump of a properly defined displacement.
-In particular, we choose such displacement of the type \eqref{new_displacement}, where $\xi$ is selected as in the construction used in the proof of \cite[Lemma 3.10]{HP:2019}.
+In particular, we choose such displacement of the type \eqref{new_displacement}, where $\xi$ is selected as in the construction used in the proof of \cite[Lemma 3.10]{HP:2019}. \red We also notice that the constants $\eta$ and $c:=c_0/(1+\sqrt2/24)>0$ are given by \cite[Theorem 3]{CCI:2019.jmpa}. \ba